Master Your First Pull-up with These Four Exercises

 Our tip: When doing pull-ups, always go through the entire range of motion – from a dead hang to the end position with your chin over the bar.
 Your arms should be completely straight in the starting position.
 But make sure to always maintain a certain amount of tension in your arms and shoulders during the exercise to prevent overloading your joints.
 It is also important to engage your core when doing pull-ups.

 So, have you done your first pull-up?
-Then get the Runtastic Pull-ups app and soon you will be cranking out pull-ups like they were nothing.
+Soon you will be cranking out pull-ups like they were nothing.